LouisLouie1/SongClassifier/README.md

 Internal tool I created for my music curation process.
 I run music curation business offering bespoke moods under the form of different playlist for restaurants, bars, hotels and retail spaces.
 These playlists usually follow a precise level of energy and style.
 They are updated monthly.
 It takes a demanding and tedious amount of time to listen to songs to analyze if it fits a certain mood.

-As a test program, I pulled all extra metadata and features of songs I labeled with different moods over the years and trained machine learning models to predict if a song is a good fit for the place, and if so, in what playlist.
+As an experiment, I pulled all extra metadata and features of songs I labeled with different moods over the years and trained machine learning models to predict if a song is a good fit for the place, and if so, in what playlist.
 Trained 2 bidirectional LSTM Models on labeled data :

 Model 1 : bidirectional LSTM- Binary classification ( suitable or not for this restaurant ?)